microbus-io/throttle/README.md

 # Throttle

 `Throttle` is a rate limiter that implements the sliding window algorithm.
-It uses two counters, one for the current fixed window and one for the previous fixed window, to estimate the load of operations in the sliding window.
+It uses two counters - one for the current fixed window and one for the previous fixed window - to estimate the load of operations in the sliding window.
 It is therefore not 100% accurate but it uses very little memory (under 64 bytes).

 ```go